ctrl-exec - High Availability

 The revocation list on each agent (

-/etc/ctrl-exec-agent/revoked-serials) must be updated via actrl-exec runto each agent individually.
-HA on the ctrl-exec side does not change this — revocation state lives on the agents, not on the ctrl-exec.
-A ctrl-exec failover does not affect which certs agents will accept or reject. - Split-brain
+/etc/ctrl-exec-agent/revoked-serials) must be updated via aced runto each agent individually.
+HA on the dispatcher side does not change this — revocation state lives on the agents, not on the dispatcher.
+A dispatcher failover does not affect which certs agents will accept or reject. - Split-brain

 -

-If two ctrl-exec instances both believe they are primary and both run
+If two dispatcher instances both believe they are primary and both run

 rotate-certsimultaneously, the results are undefined.
 Use VRRP, distributed locking, or operational discipline to ensure rotation runs on exactly one node at a time.